niplav/site/range_and_forecasting_accuracy.md

 in which humans aggregate both [qualitative and quantitative methods](https://en.wikipedia.org/wiki/Forecasting#Qualitative_vs._quantitative_methods) to make predictions, and become better at doing so, is a comparatively simple idea.
-Basically, one needs to have only very few tools at one's disposal to being ready to start forecasting:
+Basically, one needs to have only a few tools at one's disposal to being ready to start forecasting:

 <!--TODO: give more weight to the fact that it is humans doing this-->